Mirages are images caused by atmospheric refraction.

 Let’s break that information down:

 Light has different speeds depending on the medium.
 It travels the fastest in a vacuum, and still pretty fast in air as well.
 When it has to go through glass or water, however, it slows down significantly.
-Whenever light changes from one medium to another at an angle, one side of the “ray” is slower then the other side.
-The light will bend and we call this refraction.
+A straw in a glass of water will look bent where it breaks through the water.

 Refraction in air